eth-vaw-glaciology/course-101-0250-00/website/index.md

 # Solving PDEs in parallel on GPUs with Julia

-🎉 Welcome to ETH's **course 101-0250-00L** on solving partial differential equations (PDEs) in parallel on graphical processing units (GPUs) with the [Julia programming language](http://www.julialang.org/).
+:tada: Welcome to ETH's [**course 101-0250-00L**](https://www.vorlesungen.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?semkez=2024W&ansicht=KATALOGDATEN&lerneinheitId=182481&lang=en) on solving partial differential equations (PDEs) in parallel on graphical processing units (GPUs) with the [Julia programming language](http://www.julialang.org/).

-> **Announce:** 2024 edition starts Tuesday Sept.
+\note{2024 edition starts Tuesday Sept.
 17, 12h45.
-Welcome!
+Welcome!}

 ## Course information
 This course aims to cover state-of-the-art methods in modern parallel GPU computing, supercomputing and scientific software development with applications to natural sciences and engineering.
+The course is open source and is available on [Github](https://github.com/eth-vaw-glaciology/course-101-0250-00)

 ~~~
 <center>